-Before completing certification, read the instructions on the following page, which are an integral part of the certification in this certification, such prospective participant shall attach an explanation to this Proposal.
-Where the prospective recipient of Federal assistance funds is unable to certify to any of the Stateme ent nor its principals are presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any Federal department or agency. • The prospective recipient of Federal assistance funds certifies, by submission of this bid, that neither
+Before completing certification, read the instructions on the following page, which are an integral part of the certification

+- 1. The prospective recipient of Federal assistance funds certifies, by submission of this bid, that neither it nor its principals are presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any Federal department or agency. - 2.
+Where the prospective recipient of Federal assistance funds is unable to certify to any of the Statements in this certification, such prospective participant shall attach an explanation to this Proposal.

-Signature Date Name and Title of Authorized Representative
+Name and Title of Authorized Representative